-- For Harmonic and Transient Analyses, in instances where the localized forces are acting on the structure causing localized deformation, high-frequency modes may be needed to capture them, but the “Residual Vector Method” presents an efficient alternative.
+- For harmonic and transient analyses, in instances where the localized forces are acting on the structure and causing localized deformation, high-frequency modes may be needed to capture them.
+The “Residual Vector Method” presents an efficient alternative.

-- For Response Spectrum Analysis, in instances where we may extract enough modes to cover a wide frequency range, but the effective mass may still be relatively low.
+- For response spectrum analysis, in instances where we may extract enough modes to cover a wide frequency range, the effective mass may still be relatively low.
 Also, for base excitation in a response spectrum analysis, the effective mass of the structure is important in obtaining an accurate response.
-Hence, the Missing Mass method is an efficient technique to include the effect of this "missing mass" without having to extract a very large number of modes.
+Hence, the missing mass method is an efficient technique to include the effect of this "missing mass" without having to extract a very large number of modes.

 - Some important assumptions in a Linear Dynamic Analysis are: It is based on Small Deflection theory which assumesthat the displacements are small enough that the resulting stiffness changes are insignificant, and the area of contact is fixed, which means that contact is either bonded or sliding (no separation) only, as in these contacts the contacting area doesn’t change.

-- Normally in a Linear Dynamic Analysis, if the initial contact status is sliding or sticking, the rough and frictional contact with coefficient of friction greater than zero will get converted to bonded contact, and frictionless becomes no separation.
-If the status is near or far, then all 3 nonlinear contacts are ignored.
+- Normally in a linear dynamic analysis, if the initial contact status is sliding or sticking, the rough and frictional contact with coefficient of friction greater than zero will get converted to bonded contact and frictionless becomes no separation.
+If the status is near or far, then all three nonlinear contacts are ignored.

-- The behavior of the contact can also be altered in the definition of Prestressed Environment.
-The different contact status available for the modal analysis are: True Status, Force sticking, and Force bonded.
+- The behavior of the contact can also be altered in the definition of prestressed environment.
+The different contact statuses available for the modal analysis are true status, force sticking, and force bonded.

-- For material nonlinearities, for metals, only the stiffness near the origin, which is the linear portion of the stress-strain curve is used, i.e., the plasticity is ignored.
+- For material nonlinearities, for metals, only the stiffness near the origin, which is the linear portion of the stress-strain curve is used — the plasticity is ignored.